03 Apr (Pesach): The Transformation of the Blemish – Parshas Tazria & Metzora – Insights in Recovery, the Blemish of Addiction

 Today, although we don’t have the visibly revealing physical barometer as tzara’as (blemish) as an indicator of the state or sign of our spiritual condition, we still have the physical world that does indeed reflect Our spiritual condition in some way.
 The world of cause and effect provides a real mechanism of consequence for our actions.
 As we acquire more clarity, i.e. clearer lenses through righteous living, the spiritual blemishes that affect the physical world in people, places and things becomes clearer to us.
 In other words, the more spiritually healthy we become, the more clarity we have and the better we are at diagnosing and healing our blemishes.

-It is through the physical world and the engagement of substance and/or behavior, as in addiction, that the layers of blemish or dysfunction are accumulated until such point in time as a person begins to experience ‘unmanageability’.
-Once there is/are symptoms and they have manifested as signs, a person will experience disharmony spiritually and physically.
+Through the physical world and the engagement of substance and/or behavior, as in addiction layers of blemish or dysfunction are accumulated until such point in time as a person begins to experience ‘unmanageability’.
+Once there is/are symptoms and they have manifested as signs, a person will experience incereased disharmony spiritually and physically.
 A person may not even be consciously aware of the disharmony.
 Depending on what stage of disconnect a person may be at, and how strong a person’s psychological will to continue on a destructive path may be, the blemish may go unnoticed for some time.
-This deficient state may be due to a lack of awareness or denial (just like the hardened heart of Pharaoh or an addict).
+This deficient state may be due to a lack of awareness or denial (just like the hardened heart of Pharaoh).
 In fact the state of disharmony may become so familiar to a person that it paradoxically (or by default) becomes a dysfunctional state of comfort.
 This would explain why only one-fifth of Israelites came out of Egypt.
-The rest were ‘comfortable’ in their deficient state and feared change.
+The rest were ‘acustomed to (paradoxically comforted)’ to their deficient state and feared the change of the unkown journey ahead.

 We learn from Parshas Tazria and Metzora that when the blemish is totally white, (that is to say that when the blemish can no longer get any worse), it is understood at that point that the ‘blemish’ can only get better.
 Where the person who is so totally blemished is able to stay alive, he can begin the process of rectification.
 This condition of a totally white blemish is a metaphor for a person who today may be in the throes of addiction or distess, we may say has hit ‘rock bottom’ , (like the deficient state of the Jewish Nation in Egypt-Mitzrayim before the Pesach Exodus).